-2.1 The present Document relates to the method and procedure according to which the period of validity of the verification of utility meters forming part of a defined lot is extended if the correctness of the meters has been proved by sampling inspections prior to the expiry of the period of validity of the verification.
-This is basically for meters used at private homes but with a sufficient number of instruments forming the size of a lot.

-2.2 It is the responsibility of the national regulatory body to define the maximum permissible error (MPE) in service as a criterion of acceptance as well as the validity period of verification.

-2.3 Only those types of utility meters that are subject to legal metrology requirements for the purpose of consumer protection are to be taken into account.
+- 2.1 The present Document relates to the method and procedure according to which the period of validity of the verification of utility meters forming part of a defined lot is extended if the correctness of the meters has been proved by sampling inspections prior to the expiry of the period of validity of the verification.
+This is basically for meters used at private homes but with a sufficient number of instruments forming the size of a lot. - 2.2 It is the responsibility of the national regulatory body to define the maximum permissible error (MPE) of a utility meter as a percentage of the MPEs in service as a criterion of acceptance as well as the validity period of verification. - 2.3 Only those types of utility meters that are subject to legal metrology requirements for the purpose of consumer protection are to be taken into account.
+For example, in the case of water meters this means that only those meters of accuracy class 2 are to be taken into account, since class 1 refers to industrial application.